praveen00219/real-chart-js/README.md

 - **HTML5:** The foundational structure of the webpage.
 - **Chart.js:** A powerful library used to create the real-time line chart.
+- **Anime.js:** A lightweight JavaScript animation library used to animate data point additions.
 - **Tailwind CSS:** A utility-first CSS framework used for styling and making the design responsive.
 - **JavaScript:** Handles the logic for generating and updating the chart data.